vivickysummer/gcnotes/TAIYIgcstart13.0.0.md

 cd build
 source ~/.bashrc
 ```
-copy it to your own home dir from others\n
+copy it to your own home dir from others\
 a template is here:
 ```
 # Source global definitions